mwauke/seniorThesis/presentation.md

-# Alexandrian Editors and the scholia of the Venetus A
+# Alexandrian editors and the scholia of the Venetus A

 Melody Wauke